-Without installing any software, we are working with the software is called a web application.
-Regularly we are using gmail.com, facebook.com, YouTube, google.com, we don’t need to install these applications before using them.
+Without installing any software, we are working with the software called a web application.
+Regularly we are using gmail.com, facebook.com, YouTube, and google.com, we don’t need to install these applications before using them.
 It is independent of the operating system, that is not dependent on a particular operating system.
 Examples: Facebook, Gmail, IRCTC.

 The different application understands different types of extensions.

 - Mp4 file is understandable by VLC only

 Like file extensions, the operating system also has some extensions these are OS extensions.

 - Suppose if we are using the Windows operating system, the windows operating system understands only .exe files.